kinoeater/trialTestCafe/readME.md

 # Ruum to-do list Demo with TestCafe and POM Framework

-#### 1 - After clonning the repisotory run the following command in the projects's root directory.
+#### 1 - After clonning the repisotory to your computer, run the following command in the projects's root directory.

+> npm i

 #### That will install the required node modules.

-> npm i

-- Please make sure node.js installed on your computer https://nodejs.org/en/
+####  Please make sure node.js is already installed on your computer
+  https://nodejs.org/en/

 #### 2- To run the test in different browsers run the following commands respectively.